 The Education Act of 1870 provided for compulsory education up to the age of 13, in publicly funded schools Religious education was to be non-denominational and schools would be inspected in order that standards should be maintained.View images from this item (4)

 On the one hand, these new cheaper formats were very flexible.
 They could serve as cheap reprints of serious novels that had been previously published as triple-deckers, or equally as first editions of more sensational material aimed at a lower-middle-class or working-class readership.
-By the 1880s they played an important role in the late-Victorian romance revival, which saw writers such as Robert Louis Stevenson, H.G.
-Wells, and H. Rider Haggard finding popular success with adventure stories, Gothic tales, and scientific romances, generally aimed at boys.
-Such classics as Treasure Island, The Time Machine, and Doctor Jekyll and Mister Hyde were thus partly the product of the changes in the production, distribution and consumption of print that have been described in this article.
+By the 1880s they played an important role in the late-Victorian romance revival, which saw writers such as Robert Louis Stevenson, H G Wells, and H Rider Haggard finding popular success with adventure stories, Gothic tales, and scientific romances, generally aimed at boys.
+Such classics as Treasure Island, The Time Machine, and Strange Case of Dr Jekyll and Mr Hyde were thus partly the product of the changes in the production, distribution and consumption of print that have been described in this article.

 Matthew Taunton, 'Production' and Kery Chez 'Daily Mail'', in The Dictionary of Nineteenth-Century Journalism, ed. by Laurel Brake and Marysa Demoor (London: British Library, 2010).
 Richard D. Altick, The English Common Reader: A Social History of the Mass Reading Public, 1800–1900, 2nd edn (Chicago: Chicago University Press, 2nd edn.
 1998) passim.